AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

     * `fieldname` mentions the SOM expression of the fields that failed the validation criteria.
     * `dataRef` represents the JSON path or XPath of the fields that failed the validation.
     * `details` contain the validation error message with the erroneous field.
-* `originCode (optional)` contains the http status code returned by the external service
+* `originCode (optional)` field added by AEM and contains the http status code returned by the external service
-* `originMessage (optional)` contains the raw error data returned by the external service.
+* `originMessage (optional)` field added by AEM and contains the raw error data returned by the external service.

 ## Add error handler using Rule Editor {#add-error-handler-using-rule-editor}